bathcat/mumble-core/src/weather/README.md

 * Latitude: 39
 * Longitude: -105

+Note: NOAA doesn't need an API key, but it does insist on a `user-agent` header in the [request](https://weather-gov.github.io/api/general-faqs).

 3. Using the grid location, get the current forecast from weather.gov like this:
 `https://api.weather.gov/gridpoints/BOU/63,72/forecast`